 The goal of ADP at CSUSM is to increase opportunities for CSUSM students to practice good civic leadership and encourage spaces to openly dialogue about the health of our American democracy.

 ADP at CSUSM achieves this goal through programs like the Speaking of Democracy Series, a series of conversations on the health of our U.S. democracy facilitated by faculty.
-Spring 2017 was the inaugural semester of the Speaking of Democracy Series - it returns this Fall 2017!

 The American Democracy Project (ADP) is a national multi-campus initiative focused on public higher education’s role in preparing the next generation of informed, engaged citizens for our democracy.
 The goal of ADP nationwide is to produce graduates who are committed to being knowledgeable, involved citizens in their communities.